How Loan Consultants Prepare Professional CMA Reports

 Step 1: Data Collection and Verification

-The foundation of any CMA report is accurate and reliable data.
+So, The foundation of any CMA report is accurate and reliable data.
 Gather the following information from the borrower:

 - Provisional Financial Statements: Collect the latest provisional (unaudited) financial statements for the current year.